JRA celebrates community enterprise and we are actively involved in a number of initiatives within our practice, the local area and throughout the UK.

 JRA actively supports the promotion of architecture in schools.
 Working with Open City, we have hosted a number of school workshops and we regularly provide work experience places to local pupils interested in a career in the industry.
 We also use the Children’s Scrap Project to recycle architectural samples for use in school arts and crafts activities.

-Our ongoing involvement with community projects reflects the culture of JRA, we recognise the responsibilities of the practice to enhance the society in which we work, benefiting stakeholders, charities and local people.
+Our ongoing involvement with community projects and the commitments that we make to our staff reflect the culture at JRA.
+We recognise the responsibilities of the practice to enhance the society in which we work, benefiting stakeholders, charities and local people.